dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 ### Operands and targets

-In the textual output, each operand or target represents an underlying `Psuedo`.
+In the textual output, each operand or target represents an underlying `Pseudo`.
 The following conventions are used:

 * `Upval` - a `PSEUDO_SYMBOL` for an up-value
 * `local` - a `PSEUDO_SYMBOL` for a local variable on Lua stack